 Marketing is, no doubt, the backbone of any company in the 21st Century.
 And when it comes to big brands, they leave no stone unturned for it.
 They have a vast research team to calculate the risks first.
 Then they have a separate marketing department which is always on the go or may outsource it from big marketing agencies.
 But sometimes, companies come up with some crazy and insane ideas.
 And surprisingly, when they work, they can do wonders for the company and its sales.
 So, here are some successful insane marketing strategies examples, some companies did.

 List of Best Marketing Strategies

 1. Fruit Bursts

 Pascall is an Australian brand owned by Cadbury.
 They once reached out to an advertisement company, Coloribus, to create a buzz campaign.
 Coloribus came up with an idea in which, whoever will join it, will get something.
 They put up a giant strawberry-shaped balloon filled with Fruit Burst's candy and a giant pin at a distance, on a billboard.
 Then, they started inflating the balloon.
 After setting all this, they asked people to guess the exact time the balloon would burst.
 Whosoever would guess it precisely right, will get $5000.
-The website's traffic jumped to the peak.
+The website's traffic jumped to its peak.
 Everyone signed up and gave their answers.
 This became a piece of national news and was covered by almost all the media channels.
 When the balloon burst, everyone looted many candies.
 Now, this not only made people know about the company and the product but also made people enjoy this contest and have fun.
 It also increased the website's traffic.

 2. You'll Need It